LowriWilliams/LowriWilliams.github.io/content/_index.md

           organization: Elsevier
           title: Elsevier - Top Open Access Contributor Award

         - date_end: ''
           date_start: '2023-11-13'
-        #   description: Co-organised and designed a Capture the Flag competition for students at Cardiff University's School of Computer Science & Informatics.
+          description: Co-organised and designed a Capture the Flag competition for students at Cardiff University's School of Computer Science & Informatics.
 Winners had the chance to be nominated for the NCSC's CyberFirst - a gateway to mentorship, placements, and a community dedicated to securing our digital future.
-          icon: cyberfirst
+          icon: elsevier
-          organization: NSCS - CyberFirst
+          organization: Elsevier
-          title: Capture the Flag - NSCS's CyberFirst Competition
+          title: Elsevier - Top Open Access Contributor Award

           # - date_end: ''
           # date_start: '2023-11-13'